New Constructions of Distance-Biregular Graphs: Abstract

 \section{Abstract}

 We construct a new family of distance-biregular graphs related to hyperovals and a new sporadic example of a distance-biregular graph related to Mathon's perp system.
 The infinite family can be explained using 2-$\bipartB$-homogeneity, while the sporadic example belongs to a generalization of a construction by Delorme.
-Additionally, we give a new non-existence criteria for distance-biregular graphs.
+Additionally, we establish a new non-existence condition for distance-biregular graphs which, for instance, rules out the existence of a distance-biregular graph on $225+60$ vertices.